Pav0l/Sprint-Challenge-React-Smurfs/Answers.md

 1. What does CRUD stand for?

-CRUD = Create, Read, Update, Delete
+CRUD = Create, Read, Update, Delete.
+These are HTTP methods to perform operations on server resources.

 1. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

 C = Create -> POST method
 R = Read -> GET method
-U = Update -> POP method
+U = Update -> PUT method
 D = Delete -> DELETE method

 1. Mention three tools we can use to make AJAX requests